tributech-solutions/tributech-catalog-api/README.md

   * Create, view, edit and delete instances

 ### State of the projects
 Both projects of this repository are used in production to power the [Tributech DataSpace Kit](https://www.tributech.io/product/dataspace-kit).

-## Models
+We will create a demo repository that allows a quick bootstrap of the open-source stack including authorization soon.
+At the moment some manual adaptions might be necessary to get the frontend/backend running without an identity provider.

+### Example DTDL-Models

 Models can be added to the Catalog API via REST, a default set of models gets loaded by default.

 These models can be found in the following repositories:

 [Tributech Data-Asset Models](https://github.com/tributech-solutions/data-asset-twin)